 - Sabal Trail Transmission, LLC ("Sabal Trail"), a joint venture of Spectra Energy Partners, NextEra Energy, Inc. and Duke Energy, is a 517-mile interstate natural gas pipeline providing transportation services for power generation needs to Florida Power and Light ("FPL") and Duke Energy of Florida ("DEF"). - Sabal Trail is capable of transporting over 1 billion cubic feet per day or more of natural gas to serve local distribution companies, industrial users and natural gas-fired power generators in the Southeast markets. - Sabal Trail's Phase I facilities were placed into full commercial service on July 3, 2017.
 The full Phase I capacity of the Sabal Trail pipeline is 830,000 Dth/day over nearly 517 miles of interstate natural gas pipeline.
-The Sabal Trail pipeline route encompasses four counties in Alabama, nine counties in Georgia and 13 counties in Florida.
+Phase II construction activities are currently taking place at our Albany and Dunnellon Compressor Stations.
+Both stations are projected to be in-service May 1, 2020. - The Sabal Trail pipeline route encompasses four counties in Alabama, nine counties in Georgia and 13 counties in Florida.